Publishing Guaranteed Messages

-The published Guaranteed messages have persistence because they are spooled (that is, they are written to persistent storage) to one of the following types of endpoints provisioned on the event broker:
+When a client publishes a Guaranteed messages in a session, a publisher flow to the host event broker is automatically established.
+The published messages have persistence because they are spooled (that is, they are written to persistent storage) to one of the following types of endpoints provisioned on the event broker:

-It is also possible for messages published with a Direct delivery mode to be spooled to an endpoint when there is a match between the message’s Topic destination and the Topic subscription set for the endpoint.
-In this case, when the message is spooled to the endpoint, it is given a non‑persistent delivery mode so that a client can consume the message over its established Guaranteed message Flow.
+It's also possible for messages published with a Direct delivery mode to be spooled to an endpoint when there is a match between the message’s topic destination and the topic subscription set for the endpoint.
+In this case, when the message is spooled to the endpoint, it's given a non-persistent delivery mode so that a client can consume the message over its established Guaranteed message Flow.
+For more information, refer to Topic Matching and Message Delivery Modes.